sparkspay/sparks/INSTALL.md

 =============

-See doc/build-*.md for instructions on building the various elements of the Dash Core reference implementation of Dash.
+See doc/build-*.md for instructions on building the various elements of the Sparks Core reference implementation of Dash.